Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 That evening, Sevasti picks me up and we’re off for Toli Beach.
 Unfortunately, the weather still isn’t cooperating.
 Dark clouds towards the west threaten to quell our sunset experience.

 But a great time is had by all despite the fact that the sun remains stubbornly buried behind the clouds.
 It doesn’t matter.
-It’s so nice of Sevasti and Theologis to drive me across the island just for the chance to see a sunset.
+It’s so nice of Sevasti and Theologis to drive me across the tiny island just for the chance to see a sunset.

 By 9:00pm I’m back in my room.
 Sadly, it’s time to pack up to catch the ferry to Kos tomorrow morning.
 I don’t want to leave Symi but I have a pretty ambitious week ahead in Turkey.
-So the one extra night is all I can spare.

 Next stop, a ferry to Kos and onward to Turkey for my long-anticipated visit to Cappadocia!!